-A tree owner can also be liable for the injuries the fallen or damaged tree has caused the others.
+A tree owner can also be liable for the injuries the fallen or damaged tree has caused others.

-If a private property owner fails to correctly maintain their trees within their properties, (whether inside or outside the boundaries of their fences) they have failed their duty of care and could be liable for any injuries suffered by neighbours, visitors and others.
+If private property owner fails to correctly maintain their trees within their properties, (whether inside or outside the boundaries of their fences) they have failed their duty of care and could be liable for any injuries suffered by neighbours, visitors and others.

 Shine Lawyers - Your local legal experts

 If you or a loved one has sustained an injury due to someone's negligence, you may have a claim for compensation.
-One of our Public Liabitly claims experts can assess your case, inform you of all your available options.
+One of our Public Liabitly claims experts can assess your case, and inform you of all your available options.
 Get in touch today for more information on how Shine Lawyers can right wrong.